495 Days of FUNemployment.

 Travel can change the world for the better.

-HOWEVER, I have been far and wide enough, especially in Southeast Asia, to see tourism change the lives of people in remote communities.
-When you choose to travel for the people and places you are visiting, rather than just yourself, you are directly contributing to education, healthcare, and brighter future for that destination.
+However, I have traveled far and wide enough, especially in Southeast Asia, to see tourism change the lives of people in remote communities.
+When you choose to travel for the people and places you are visiting rather than just yourself, you are directly contributing to education, healthcare, and a brighter future for that destination.

-The world that we want to live in…at least 50% of international travellers exploring beyond the top 100 travel destinations.
+The world that we want to live in…at least 50% of international travelers explore beyond the top 100 travel destinations.

 Previous